Volume 5 - It Takes A Village To Raise An Army - The Life and Adventures of Sir Edelbert Spore

 A few stacks of Toons popped down in the mine this turn.
 The brightly colored units claimed to possess the ability to alter or defy the conventional rules.
 Each Toon was otherwise unique, possessing gear and abilities of its own distinct combination.

 One of the creatures walked on the ceiling.
 Another bashed its companion into unconsciousness using a pan , only to have the incapacitated unit suddenly spring back up with no signs of previous injury.
 A third hovered around in a small metal disk and fired Shockamancy bolts into the airspace while yelling in a tinny voice.
 One had the ability to boost its Combat stat by eating a specific ration type.
 Yet another drew a hole on the ground and stepped through, as if a portal, the unit was gone.

 Actual combat never outright began.
 Hits were exchanged.
 Insults were thrown.
 In the end the Toons scattered in all directions, unable to agree on a theme song for the new tribe.
 Such matters are, I am told, very important.

 I feel bad for the Rocky Road Range.
 These units will sow confusion and Carnymancy everywhere they go.
 At least they have left my home.

 Prefect Ford confront Harvey about all the Dirtamancy and Schmuckers he had been manifesting without an apparent source.

 Rather than come clean, that mad Hatter told his father that a connection in the Magic Kingdom was exchanging with him for knowledge of Hat Magic.
 I do not understand his insistence on half-truths and omissions.

-He also told his father that he had been trying to convince his friend to Turn to the Prefecture… and that the DIrtamancer was very interested but had not commited.
+He also told his father that he had been trying to convince his friend to Turn to the Prefecture… and that the Dirtamancer was very interested but had not committed.
 Well he has been making arguments to persuade me.
 I have not said I am considering it.